menny/menny.github.io/_posts/2015-04-09-migrating-to-robolectric-v3.md

 [Robolectric](https://robolectric.org) has reach a big milestone recently: [V3-rc2](https://groups.google.com/forum/#!topic/robolectric/1XWVJvKiFjA), so it was time to upgrade all my personal projects.<br>

-With the new release, they have introduced new concepts and new APIs (and removed and renamed others).
+With the new release, [the team](https://github.com/orgs/robolectric/people) has introduced new concepts and new APIs (and removed and renamed others).
 In most cases, I find the new API and structure much more readable, and generally like it.<br>
-But since I'm a user of _Robolectric_ since way-back, it also means that the unit-tests will have to be re-adjust to the new API.
+But as a long time user of _Robolectric_, it also means that I have a lot of code to refactor.
 <br>

-   **Note:** all code in this post is licensed under [Apache2](https://gist.github.com/menny/c45781b8d980f4a60ae3#file-license).
+   **Note:** all code in this post is _Public Domain_ as described in [CC0](https://wiki.creativecommons.org/CC0).
 <br>

 First, to make things clear, if it wasn't worth the hassle, I would not upgrade to v3, but this new version comes with a lot of nice improvements